Skip to main content

 The Genetic Blueprint for Hormonal Health

-At the heart of your body’s response to (TRT) is a field of study called pharmacogenomics.
+At the heart of your body’s response to testosterone replacement therapy (TRT) is a field of study called pharmacogenomics.
 This discipline examines how your specific genetic variations influence your reaction to medications and hormones.
 Your DNA contains genes that act as blueprints for creating proteins.
 These proteins are the functional machinery of your cells.

 They include receptors that hormones bind to, enzymes that convert hormones from one form to another, and carrier molecules that transport hormones through your bloodstream.
 Small, common variations in these genes, known as single nucleotide polymorphisms (SNPs), can significantly alter the structure and function of these crucial proteins.